wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 **If you don't have the .Net Core SDK:**

+The code targets version 2.1 of the .NET Core framework.

 The .NET Core SDK is here: https://www.microsoft.com/net/download

 You don't need Visual Studio Code as you can just clone this repository, move into the new directory and run the ```dotnet run``` command from the terminal to compile and run the code.